EdwardJPayton/my-sass-stuff/README.md

 FEATURES
 - Uses Grunt to compile
-- Grid layout is based on display:inline-block
+- Grid layout is based on display:inline-block, no floats

 TODO
-- Add the Grunt package(s)
 - Work on the second, flexbox based grid (to replace the existing)